audiophrases/impostor/README.md

 ## Editing the word bank

 - Open `data.js` and edit the `BANK` constant.
-- Each property is a category name mapped to an array of words.
+- The structure is `language -> CEFR level -> category -> words`.
-- Keep at least 10 categories with 10+ classroom-friendly words each so rounds stay fresh.
+- Add or remove categories per level while keeping classroom-friendly words for each language (English, Catalan, French by default).